ashfaqrafi/ny-times-articles/README.md

 ## How to run the project in development mode with a specific port

 1. Run `npm run dev -- --port 3000`

+## Husky

+This project uses Husky to run the linting and testing scripts before committing the code.
+If the linting or testing scripts fail, the commit will be aborted.
+It automatically lint commit messages, code, and run tests upon committing or pushing.